Toxiapo/nypl-ai-quest/README.md

 ## Features

-- 34 questions across all three WAS exam domains, including all 7 new WCAG 2.2 success criteria
+- **101-question bank** — 20 questions drawn and randomized per session, including all 7 new WCAG 2.2 success criteria
+- Intro screen with quiz overview and a Start button
+- Live timer that counts up during the quiz, with **pause and resume** support
-- One question at a time with A–D answer choices
+- One question at a time with A–D answer choices (options are also shuffled each session)
+- Navigate back to revisit previous questions
 - Instant explanation after each answer with correct/incorrect highlighting
-- Score summary with per-question breakdown and completion time
+- Score summary with per-question breakdown and total completion time
 - Study history persisted to the local filesystem (no external database)
 - `/history` page with aggregate stats and a **Focus Areas** panel showing which topics you miss most often